Counseling Frequently Asked Questions

 -

-I use Stripe through the Simple Practice portal to bill your credit card at the end of each session.
-I also accept third-party payments such as payments from clergy.
+We use Stripe through the Simple Practice portal to bill your credit card at the end of each session.
+We also accept third-party payments such as payments from clergy.

 -

-I am strictly private pay, which means I do not bill insurance companies directly.
-However, I am happy to provide superbills—these are detailed invoices you can submit to your insurance company for potential reimbursement, depending on your plan’s out-of-network benefits.
+We are strictly private pay, which means we do not bill insurance companies directly.
+However, we are happy to provide superbills—these are detailed invoices you can submit to your insurance company for potential reimbursement, depending on your plan’s out-of-network benefits.
 A superbill typically includes information such as diagnosis codes, session dates, and fees paid.

-If you plan to seek reimbursement through insurance using a superbill, I recommend checking with your provider about your out-of-network coverage before starting therapy.
+If you plan to seek reimbursement through insurance using a superbill, we recommend checking with your provider about your out-of-network coverage before starting therapy.

 -

-I have chosen not to be paneled with insurance companies because it helps me retain the autonomy needed to provide you with an excellent experience.
+At Revive Relationship Counseling, we have chosen not to be paneled with insurance companies because it helps us retain the autonomy needed to provide you with an excellent experience.
 Insurance companies often place limits on session length, diagnoses covered, and types of treatment allowed.

-More importantly, I primarily see couples.
+More importantly, we primarily see couples and relationship issues.
 Most insurance plans don’t cover couples counseling or relationship issues.
-To bill insurance, I would need to provide a psychiatric diagnosis to “justify” treatment.
-Since Revive specializes in relationship-based therapy, I focus on the interaction between partners rather than identifying a single “patient.”
-I believe this approach is in the best interest of my clients.
+To bill insurance, we would need to provide a psychiatric diagnosis to “justify” treatment.
+Since Revive specializes in relationship-based therapy, we focus on the interaction between partners rather than identifying a single “patient.”
+We believe this approach is in the best interest of our clients.

 -

-I require at least 48 hours’ notice to cancel or reschedule your appointment without a fee.
-If you provide less than 48 hours’ notice, you will be charged the full session fee.
-I understand that emergencies happen—please reach out if you need to discuss your situation.
+We require at least 48 hours’ notice to cancel or reschedule a session without being charged.
+If you provide less than 48 hours’ notice, the full session fee will apply.

 -